-Monitoring & Reducing Medication Errors & Harm in Hospitals National Summit 2018
+Monitoring & Reducing Medication Errors in Hospitals National Conference 2019

 “A study has revealed an estimated 237 million medication errors occur in the NHS in England every year, and avoidable adverse drug reactions (ADRs) cause hundreds of deaths….Of the total estimated 237 million medication errors that occur, the researchers found that almost three in four are unlikely to result in harm to patients, but there is very little information on the harm that actually happens due to medication errors.”
 University of York 2018

 “We are seeing 4 to 5 deaths every single day because of errors in prescription or dispensing or the monitoring of medications” Former Health Secretary Jeremy Hunt speaking to BBC, Friday 23rd March 2018

 This conference focuses on reducing medication errors and resulting harm in hospitals in line with the WHO Medication without Harm programme goal to reduce the level of severe, avoidable harm related to medications by 50% over the next five years.
 The conference aims to bring together clinicians, managers , medication safety officers and leads to understand current national developments, and to debate and discuss key issues and areas they are facing in improving and monitoring medication safety, and reducing medication errors and harm in hospitals.
 Following National Update sessions, the day will focus on effective reporting of medication incidents, monitoring medication errors and harm, managing a medication incident investigation and ensuring change occurs, supporting staff, reducing medication errors in practice and developing a medication error reduction programme.

 Afternoon sessions focus on learning from outstanding practice in the reduction of medication errors in current high risk areas including case studies of reducing medication errors related to insulin, anticoagulants, adverse drug reactions and allergies, frail older people and on improving safety on discharge.

 Benefits of attending.
 This conference will enable you to: